ovh/docs/pages/web/web-paas/languages-python/guide.en-ie.md

 ### Flask

-<p>This template demonstrates building the Flask framework for $partner_full.
+<p>This template demonstrates building the Flask framework for Web PaaS.
 It includes a minimalist application skeleton that demonstrates how to connect to a MariaDB server for data storage and Redis for caching.
 The application starts as a bare Python process with no separate runner.
 It is intended for you to use as a starting point and modify for your own needs.</p>
 <p>Flask is a lightweight web microframework for Python.</p>

 #### Features